JirkaEifler/myplanner/README.md

 # 🗂️ MyPlanner

 **MyPlanner** is a personal task-management web application built with **Django** and **PostgreSQL**.
-It allows users to create and organize tasks in: custom lists, assign priorities and tags, add reminders, track deadlines, and optionally link tasks with events.
+It allows users to create and organize tasks in custom lists, assign priorities and tags, add reminders, track deadlines, and optionally link tasks with events.
 The project demonstrates both **classic HTML views** (for browser users) and a **REST API** (for integration with future mobile/React apps).

 ---